salvadorgarciamunoz/pyphi/README.md

 ==========================================

 Dependencies:
-numpy, scipy, pandas, datetime, bokeh , matplotlib, pyomo
+numpy, scipy, pandas, xlrd, bokeh, matplotlib, pyomo

+External Dependencies:
+- ipopt as an executable in system path
+- libhsl with ma57

 =============================================
 What is New Release March 30th.